charlotteskinner90/cskinner90-blog-nextjs/_posts/design-systems.md

 ## What Happens If You Don’t Use a Component Library Consistently?

-Let’s talk about the other side of this for a second—what happens when a team doesn’t stick to using the component library?
+Let’s talk about the other side of this for a second: What happens when a team doesn’t stick to using the component library?

 Short answer?
 Things get messy.
-Fast.
+Fast. 😬

 I’ve seen this play out before, and it usually starts small.
 Someone needs a slightly different button style "just for this one use case", so they whip up a custom version.
 Then someone else duplicates that because they didn’t know a similar one already existed.
 Next thing you know, you’ve got five buttons, three carousels and none of them behave the same.